mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_01/instructions.md

 Note that if in your app you call `WidgetsFlutterBinding.ensureInitialized()` manually to perform some initialization before calling runApp (e.g. `Firebase.initializeApp()`), you must call `WidgetsFlutterBinding.ensureInitialized()` inside `runZonedGuarded` as I did in the example above!

+## Your turn

+## What next

-Now that you know how Flutter handles errors, it's time to see how we can gracefully handle errors as well!
+Now that you know how Flutter handles errors, it's time to see how you can gracefully handle errors as well!